 None.
-The book is uniformly positive and gentle.
+The book is entirely secular, joyful, and safe for all audiences.

 Your experience helps other parents find the right book.